agility-game/dokploy/300/800/README.md

-# 800 - Create a Docker Compose Project in Dokploy on Server on Hetzner
+# 800 - Create an App Project in Dokploy on Server on Hetzner

 MORE